TrafeX/Vagrant-devbox/README.md

 Vagrant template
 ================
-This setup can be used as template for your own Vagrant/Puppet setup.
+This Vagrant/Puppet template gives you a VirtualBox Machine with:

+* Zend Server
+* MySQL
+* Vhost for your project
+* Memcached
+* Varnish
+* Solr (soon)

+These services can be easily configured with the params file.

 TODO
 ====

-* Create /srv/http/<projectname>/
-* Make zend-server distro-independent
+* Make distro-independent
-* Mount git repo on vbox
+* Easily configure the amount of memory memcached can use

 Resources
 =========